PARSEC-real-space-code/PARSEC/README.md

 ## Current release

-This version is PARSEC 1.4.
-It is the core engine of PARSEC that solves the Kohn–Sham equations.
+This version is PARSEC 1.4 with the frozen density embedding theory (FDET) implementation.
+FDET can be employed to accelerate atomic force microscopy (AFM) simulations.

 ## About PARSEC

 PARSEC is a computer code that solves the Kohn-Sham equations by expressing electron wave functions directly in real space without the use of explicit basis sets.
 It uses norm-conserving pseudopotentials, such as Troullier-Martins and other varieties.
 It is designed for *ab initio* quantum mechanical calculations of the electronic structure of matter within density functional theory.

 PARSEC is optimized for massively parallel computing environments but is also compatible with serial machines.
 A finite-difference approach is used for the calculation of spatial derivatives.
 Owing to the sparsity of the Hamiltonian matrix, the Kohn-Sham equations are solved by direct diagonalization using extremely efficient sparse-matrix eigensolvers.

 Some of its features are:
 - Choice of boundary conditions: periodic (in all three directions) or confined